hncuong/topicmodel-lib/doc/api/api_base.rst

 tmlib.datasets.base.load_mini_batch_term_sequence_from_sequence_file(*fp, batch_size*)

-- loading a mini-batch with size **batch_size** from a file which has the file pointer **fp**.
-This file is term-sequence format and the loaded mini-batch is also term-sequence format
+- loading a mini-batch with size: **batch_size** from a file which has the file pointer **fp**.
+This file includes the documents with term-sequence format and the loaded mini-batch is also term-sequence format
 - **Parameter**:

   - **fp**: file pointer of file term-sequence format